atskae/computer-graphics/learn-opengl/01-getting-started/05-shaders.md

 * It must generate a color
 * If a color is missing, OpenGL will just render the color as black or white

+## Uniforms

+**Uniforms** are another way to pass data from the CPU to the shaders on the GPU.
+* Uniform variables are *global*: accessible by any shader at any stage